siberianfox/tinygwiki/TinyG-Gcode-Support.md

 * Then go to a gifferent place, e.g. G0 x50 y50
 * Send G28  - The machine will return to x100 y100

-## G28 / G28.1 - Return to Home
-G28 will move the machine to the absolute coordinates set in G28.1, optionally through an intermediate point.
-Movement will occur at the traverse rate (G0 rate).
-Format is:
-<pre>G28 X0 Y0 Z0 A0 B0 C0</pre>
-G28 will move to coordinates for any specified axis: axes that are not specified are ignored (not moved).
-The axis value is the intermediate point for that axis.
+Example:
+* Go back to X0Y0

-For example, G91 G28 Z10 will move to a pre-set point in the XY plane.
+* Send G91 G28 Z10 - this will move to x100 y100.
 The tool will initially lift z by 10 mm (or inches); G91 is used to set relative mode for this command.

-G28.1 sets the G28 position to the current absolute coordinates.
-On reset this position is zeroed, so G28's will return to machine home.

-## G30 / G30.1 - Return to Home
-Works identically to G28 / G28.1

-## G28.2 - Homing Sequence (Homing Cycle)
-G28.2 is used to home to physical home switches.
-G28.2 will find the home switch for an axis then set machine zero for that axis at an offset from the switch location.
-Format is:
-<pre>G28.2 X0 Y0 Z0 A0 B0 C0</pre>
-Axes not present are ignored and zero values are not changed.

-For example.
-G28.2 X0 Y0 will home the X and Y axes only.
-The values provided for X and Y don't matter, but something must be present.

 ##M2, M30 Program End
 program END (M2, M30) performs the following actions: